vserova/book/pages/ch_res.md

     void CONNECT_Init (const char* conf_file);

-This sets `CORE C logger` to go via Toolkit default logging facility, causes `CORE C registry` to be loaded from the named file (or from the Toolkit's default file if <span class="nctnt ncbi-var">conf\_file</span> passed <span class="nctnt ncbi-var">NULL</span>), and creates `CORE C MT-lock` on top of internally created <span class="nctnt ncbi-type">TNlmRWlock</span> handle, the ownership of which is passed to the <span class="nctnt ncbi-type">MT\_LOCK</span>.
+This sets `CORE C logger` to go via Toolkit default logging facility, causes `CORE C registry` to be loaded from the named file (or from the Toolkit's default file if `conf_file` passed `NULL`), and creates `CORE C MT-lock` on top of internally created `TNlmRWlock` handle, the ownership of which is passed to the `MT_LOCK`.

-<span class="nctnt highlight">Note:</span> Again, properties of the logging facility are not affected by this call, i.e. the selection of what gets logged, how, and where, should be controlled by using native C Toolkit's mechanisms defined in [ncbierr.h](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/corelib/ncbierr.h).
+*Note:* Again, properties of the logging facility are not affected by this call, i.e. the selection of what gets logged, how, and where, should be controlled by using native C Toolkit's mechanisms defined in [ncbierr.h](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/corelib/ncbierr.h).

 Access to the C Toolkit source tree Using CVS
 ---------------------------------------------

-For a detailed description of the CVS utility see [the CVS online manual](http://www.cs.utah.edu/csinfo/texinfo/cvs/cvs_toc.html) or run the commands <span class="nctnt ncbi-cmd">"man cvs"</span> or <span class="nctnt ncbi-cmd">"cvs --help"</span> on your Unix workstation.
+For a detailed description of the CVS utility see [the CVS online manual](http://www.cs.utah.edu/csinfo/texinfo/cvs/cvs_toc.html) or run the commands `"man cvs"` or `"cvs --help"` on your Unix workstation.

 ### CVS Source Code Retrieval for In-House Users with Read-Write Access